 Advantages

 Residents who apply during a less competitive time are a different group of candidates.
-I like to call them the type B personalities.
+I like to call them type B personalities.
 These folks create a less pressured environment and a calmer culture for the residency program.
-In itself, this can make the four-year residency process more tolerable for everyone.
+This decreased stress can make the four-year residency process more tolerable for everyone.

-Likewise, during tough times, limited selection of candidates force residency programs to accept nontraditional candidates to their fold.
-As stated above, these candidates lend a mature perspective to a residency program.
-In addition, these residents want to be involved in radiology for the love of the specialty rather than the competition and “great” job market.
+Likewise, during tough times, the limited selection of candidates forces residency programs to accept nontraditional candidates.
+As stated, these candidates lend a mature perspective to a residency program.
+In addition, these residents want to be involved in radiology for the love of the specialty rather than the competition and the “great” job market.

 And then, programs will often downgrade their expectations of these non-competitive residents.
-Decreased expectations lower the pressures on the residents during their program and can create a less harried culture with decreased burnout.
+Decreased expectations lower the pressures on the residents during their program and can create a less harried culture with reduced burnout.

 Disadvantages

 I don’t have the statistics to back this up.
-But, from my experience, I believe tough times lead to residents with an overall higher dropout rate.
+But, from my experience, tough times lead to residents with a higher dropout rate.
 Sometimes, these residents cannot meet the rigorous academic challenges of residency.
 When this occurs, residencies can lose their precious spots to other specialties like primary care.

 Also, these residents have overall less experience with research.
-So, most residencies with non-competitive applicants will create less output during these tough times.
+So, most residencies with non-competitive applicants will create less output during these challenging times.
 (This is a disadvantage for the more academic residency!)

-And then finally, residencies have more work cut out for them.
-They need to put more time into teaching and spoon-feeding the residents to make sure they complete the program.
+And then, finally, residencies have more work cut out for them.
+They must put more time into teaching and spoon-feeding the residents to ensure they complete the program.

 Weighing The Balance- Is Increased Competition Better For The Specialty?

 So, where do I stand in this controversy?
-Well, residency directors and their programs need to put a bit more work into the residents during the “tough” years to get them “up to snuff”.
-But, you know, I’ve seen great residents during the lean times as well as during times of abundance.
-So, I think we put more emphasis on competition as a means to getting better residents than we should.
+Well, residency directors and their programs must put more work into the residents during the “tough” years to get them “up to snuff.”
+But, you know, I’ve seen great residents during the lean times and times of abundance.
+So, I think we put more emphasis on competition to get better residents than we should.
 In the end, good residencies mold their residents into great radiologists regardless of the zeitgeist of the times.
-And, that’s the way it should be!
+And that’s the way it should be!